Michael Brake

 Michael Brake (born 22 October 1994) is a New Zealand rower.
 He is a dual Olympian and won Olympic gold at Tokyo 2020.

 Brake has been rowing internationally since 2012 and in that year, won a world championship at the World Rowing Junior Championships.
 At the 2014 World Rowing U23 Championships, he won silver.
 At the 2016 Rio Olympics, he competed with the New Zealand eight and competed in the same boat class at 2020 Tokyo.
 In the interim Olympiad, he competed internationally in the coxless pair and won silver at the 2019 World Rowing Championships partnered with Tom Murray.
 Domestically, he has won seven national premier rowing titles.
-Brake, who is from Auckland's North Shore, is studying towards a civil engineering degree from Auckland University.
+Brake, who is from Auckland's North Shore, graduated with a civil engineering degree from Auckland University.

 Early life

 Brake was born in Auckland, New Zealand.
 He received his education at Westlake Boys High School on the city's North Shore in the suburb of Forrest Hill.
 He took up rowing in 2008 at his school aged 13.
-He is studying civil engineering at the University of Auckland.
+In 2024, he graduated with a Bachelor of Engineering at the University of Auckland.